apastukhanov/RatatypeSimulator/README.md

 # RatatypeSimulator

-This app is wrapper for the site: https://www.ratatype.com.
-The app is made for collecting your typing statistics: speed and accurancy percentage.
+This app is the wrapper for the site: https://www.ratatype.com.
+The app is made for collecting your typing statistics: typing speed and typing accuracy percentage.

 The app helps users to keep track of development of users' typing skills and to visualize their typing statistics.